MaruEsguerra/rock-paper-scissors-js/README.md

 # rock-paper-scissors-js
-This is where my rock paper scissors project for TOP will be saved
+This is where my rock paper scissors project for TOP will be saved.